BYLAWS of the GULF COAST MENTAL HEALTH COUNSELORS ASSOCIATION, INC. A CHAPTER of the FLORIDA MENTAL HEALTH COUNSELOR’S ASSOCIATION

 Section 3.
 Purposes

-- Provide a system for the exchange of professional information among mental health counselors through newsletters, journals or other scientific, educational and/or professional materials;
+- By the exchange of professional information among mental health counselors through newsletters, journals or other scientific, educational and/or professional materials;

-- Provide professional development programs for mental health counselors to update and enhance clinical competencies;
+- By providing professional development programs for mental health counselors to update and enhance clinical competencies;

-- Provide a public forum for mental health counselors to advocate for the social and emotional welfare of clients;
+- By providing a public forum through posting information on the GMHC website for mental health counselors to advocate for the social and emotional welfare of clients;

-- Promote positive relations with mental health counselors and other mental health practitioners in all work settings to enhance the profession of mental health counseling;
+- By promoting positive relations with mental health counselors and other mental health practitioners in all work settings to enhance the profession of mental health counseling;

-- Promote scientific research and inquiry into mental health concerns;
+- By promoting scientific research and inquiry into mental health concerns;

-- Provide liaison on the District and State level with other professional organizations to promote the advancement of the mental health profession;
+- By providing liaison on the District and State level with other professional organizations to promote the advancement of the mental health profession;

-- Provide the public with information concerning the competencies and professional services of mental health counselors;
+- By providing the public with information concerning the competencies and professional services of mental health counselors;

-- Promote equitable licensure standards for mental health counselors through the State Legislature.
+- By promoting equitable licensure standards for mental health counselors through the State Legislature.

 ARTICLE II: MEMBERSHIP